-Embedded algorithms allow Brimstone to attack only valid targets within a specified area.
+Embedded algorithms can be told to attack only valid targets within a specified area.
 The high selectivity allows Brimstone to target armoured vehicles and ignore other fixed or moving assets, such as houses or cars.
-It is possible to program the missile to engage targets with a specific radar signature, for example patrol boats.
+It is also possible to programme the missile to engage targets with a specific radar signature, for example, patrol boats.

-The missile is also fitted with a programmable self-destruct mechanism.
+The missile is fitted with a programmable self-destruct mechanism.